-To be considered for admission, you must complete a program of study that qualifies you for admission to selective universities in your own country.
+To be considered for admission, you will need to complete secondary schooling that qualifies you for admission to selective universities.

 Transfer applicants must submit official high school transcripts or official copies of high school equivalency exam results to verify graduation and official transcripts from all post-secondary institutions.
 All official transcripts must be sent directly from the issuing institution or agency.
 Transfer applicants will only self-report their in-progress courses.